-Nothing will shake a 25-year-old more than chat about starting up a pension.
+Nothing will shake a self-employed person more than chat about starting up a pension.
 Fact.

 The concept of saving vast sums of money in a time when more than half of our earnings go on rent is an idea so perplexing that it sends even the strongest of souls into a deep-rooted panic.